invenia/FeatureTransforms.jl/docs/src/transforms.md

 ### Applying along dimensions using `dims`

-Transforms can be applied to `AbstractArray` data using a `dims` keyword argument.
+Transforms can be applied to `AbstractArray` data with a `dims` keyword argument.
 This will apply the `Transform` to slices of the array along dimensions determined by `dims`.
 For example, given a `Matrix`, `dims=1` applies to each column, and `dims=2` applies to each row.